 The Darwinian framework is moreover valuable for making sense of a key element of Clifford’s argument: his strict uniformism, or the literal insistence that everyone should question ‘all that [they] believe’ (EoB 75).
 In EoB, his fire-and-brimstone sermonic style often makes it seem as if Clifford bases this normative thesis only on the (somewhat dubious) empirical claim that even the slightest breach of this rule by anyone risks disastrous social consequences.
 This has clear consequentialist overtones, yet plausibly a uniform skeptical attitude is hardly ideal for scientific or social progress.
 But on a theoretical level Clifford is committed to uniformism because, like Darwin, he regards conscience as working perfectly when exerting a basic motivational force preventing the onset of socially harmful mechanisms in the individual.
 Since we are all individual members of the same species, the same ‘society’ in the largest sense, we share the same basic moral psychology and are all subjects to the exact same moral norms.
 And since the shape of those norms rests on the proper functioning of the individual organism’s basic motivational structure, there is no room for those norms to distinguish between members of the same species or for those norms to distinguish between various beliefs arising from the same basic motivational mechanisms.

 Also, as we shall investigate more fully in section III below, Clifford’s otherwise puzzling stance towards fundamental normative and metaphysical principles makes much more sense within a Darwinian framework.
 Such principles, Clifford submits, may be ‘refined’ and ‘chastened’, even if ultimately they can never be fully grounded in evidence (EoB 93).
 Merely preserving the status quo most likely is disadvantageous to society.
 A well-functioning social unit must be poised for moral and scientific development.
+As Clifford wrote in his 1868 ‘On Some of the Conditions of Mental Development‘: ‘To become crystallized, fixed in opinion and mode of thought, is to lose the great characteristic of life […] the power of adapting itself to circumstances’ (105).
 Now, like Hume before him, Clifford believed there could be no scientific practice without reliance on basic principles in inferences (93).
 Thus, it becomes morally permissible, even obligatory, to believe in versions of such principles, even if they are not based on evidence (see, however, Rescher Pascal’s Wager, 144).